marcusaasjensen/dialogue-system/README.md

 You can close the dialogue messages window to save.

 ## Load and Save ⬇️
 To save your narrative, you must write the name of your file in the top menu.
 Then, you can save by clicking on the *"Save data"* button.
-All of your narratives will be saved in the path *"Assets/Resources/Dialogue/Narratives/"*.
+All of your narratives will be saved in the path *"Assets/Resources/Dialogue System Data/Narratives/"*.
 You can load an existing narrative from the resource path by writing the file's name and clicking on the *"Load Data"* button in the top menu.

 ## Test the narrative 👍